dsmooke/super-duper-bookclub/README.md

 ### User Story

 ```
-AS A book buyer
+AS A reader who is always looking for new book suggestions
-I WANT an application that finds books based on a selected genre
+I WANT an application that finds me book recommendations based on my search input
-SO THAT I can narrow my book search and get back to reading.
+SO THAT I can save books that interest me AND refer to them when it's time for a new book

 ```